ocaml/v3.ocaml.org-rescript/CONTRIBUTING.md

 out the branch that you created.
 * Continue developing, feel free to ask questions in the PR, if you run into obstacles or uncertainty as you make changes
-* Once you feel your branch is ready, check the PR preview to ensure the changes match your local view and appear correct
 * Review your implementation according to the checks noted in the PR template
-* Perform the following manual smoke test: ...
-* Change PR status to "ready to review"
+* Once you feel your branch is ready, change PR status to "ready to review"
-* Update the PR description to indicate relative paths that have changed

 ### Reviewer

-* Observe the relative paths changed in latest PR Preview
+* Consult the tasks noted in the PR template
-* ...
-MORE CONTENT HERE ...
 * When merging, consider cleaning up the commit body
 * Close any issues that were addressed by this PR